juancarlospaco/nodejs/README.md

 ```

+# Design

+- It does NOT use anything from Nim standard library, very future-proof,
+  just imports some types to be compatible with it, like `RegExp`, etc.
+- We do not Deprecate stuff, even if NodeJS Deprecate/Remove it, it will keep working for Nim.

 # Efficiency

 - is it any good ?, improves something ?.

-It does NOT use anything from Nim standard library, very future-proof,

-just imports some types to be compatible with it, like `RegExp`, etc.

 ```nim
 import jsconsole, nodejs